skn123495/DukanKholo/README.md

 # DukanKholo

-A new flutter online Smart Home project.
+A new flutter online shop project.

 ## Getting Started